Fitting Horn DL Ontologies to ABox and Query Examples: A Tale of Simulation Quantifiers and Finite Models: UCQs and CQs

 In contrast, the \ELI-ontology $\{ A \sqsubseteq \exists r .
 A, \ \exists r^- . \top \sqsubseteq B \} $ fits $E$.
-Note in particular that, in the situation described above, $(\Amc_2,a) \preceq_\ELI (\Imc,d)$ needs \emph{not} hold because there may not be an infinite outgoing $r^-$-path from $d$ in \Imc. \end{example} To further discuss Theorem~\ref{thm:charUCQwithFin}, we compare it to the characterizations for $(\ALC,\text{UCQ})$ and $(\ALCI,\text{UCQ})$ from \cite{FGL-KR25}.
+Note in particular that, for a model \Imc of \Omc and $d \in A^\Imc$, $(\Amc_2,a) \preceq_\ELI (\Imc,d)$ needs \emph{not} hold because there may not be an infinite outgoing $r^-$-path from $d$ in \Imc. \end{example} To further discuss Theorem~\ref{thm:charUCQwithFin}, we compare it to the characterizations for $(\ALC,\text{UCQ})$ and $(\ALCI,\text{UCQ})$ from \cite{FGL-KR25}.
 They differ in three aspects.
 First, the characterizations for \ALC and \ALCI use homomorphisms in place of simulations.
 Second, our definition of $\Imc_{\Amc,S,\Lmc}$ involves direct products while the one in \cite{FGL-KR25} does not.
 And third, the characterizations for \ALC and \ALCI do not require the interpretation \Imc in Point~2 to be finite.
 It is worthwhile to discuss these differences in some more detail.